Guiyang: Expressway

 The city is located at the junction of four major segments of the national highway grid: the Gui–Huang, Gui–Zun, Gui–Bi, and Gui–Xin Expressways.
 The Gui-Huang Expressway (G60) links Guiyang with the cities and tourist areas of central and western Guizhou including Anshun, Guanling, and the Huangguoshu Waterfall.
 The expressway continues west to Yunnan Province as the Gui-Kun Expressway and terminates at Yunnan's capital city of Kunming.
 G75 Lanzhou–Haikou Expressway runs north 180 km to Zunyi and is the most heavily travelled major highway in Guiyang.
 In Zunyi, the expressway becomes the Zunyi-Chongqing Expressway and runs a further 210 km north to Chongqing.
 G76 Xiamen–Chengdu Expressway links Guiyang with the regional cities of Bijie and Dafang in northwest Guizhou province, southeastern Sichuan province, and the Sichuan cities of Luzhou, Neijiang, and Chengdu—Sichuan's provincial capital.
 The Gui–Bi Expressway begins at an interchange with the Gui–Zun Expressway in the city's Xiuwen County approximately 20 km north of the city center, before terminating at the city of Bijie.
 In the city of Dafang, approximately 40 km east of Bijie, the Gui–Bi Expressway connects with the new Sichuan–Guizhou Expressway, a modern highway providing access to Luzhou and central Sichuan.
 The Gui–Xin Expressway begins at the junction of the Guiyang Outer Ring Road (G75, G60.01) and the Tang Ba Guan Road, approximately 5 km southeast of the city center.
 The Gui–Xin Expressway (G60, G75) runs east and southeast through the Guangxi Zhuang Autonomous Region (G76), passing through Guilin, before entering Guangdong, and terminating at Guangzhou.
 Approximately 170 km east of Guiyang in the regional city of Kaili, the Hunan-Guizhou Expressway (G56, G60) links with the Gui–Xin Expressway providing high-speed vehicular access to and from Guiyang to the eastern Guizhou city of Tongren before continuing through Hunan to the major cities of Huaihua, Changde, and Changsha.
 The China National Highway 210 also runs through Guiyang via Xifeng and Longli.

 In 2009 Guiyang added a modern orbital expressway to its highway network.
 The Guiyang Outer Ring Road (Guiyang Orbital Highway) opened in December 2009 and is a six- to eight-lane divided high-speed expressway that provides efficient links to and from large employment centers in the Jinyang New District, Baiyun District, Huaxi District, the Guiyang Longdongbao International Airport, the major multi-lane national highways, and the city's main roadways, allowing vehicular traffic to circumnavigate the heavy traffic of the city's inner city areas.

 Education

 The city has a university, a teacher-training college, a medical school, and 224 primary and middle schools.
+As of 2025, Guiyang is ranked one of the top 150 science cities in the world by scientific research outputs, as tracked by the Nature Index.
+The city is also home to Guizhou University, a national research university under the Project 211 and under the Double First-Class Construction in certain disciplines.